posativ/weave-minimal/README.md

 ### using lighttpd and mod_proxy

-To run weave-minimal using [lighttpd][8] and mod_proxy you need to pass an extra argument to weave on startup, called `--prefix`.
-E.g. if you host weave under `/weave/`, you have at least this basic configuration:
+To run weave-minimal using [lighttpd][8] and mod_proxy you need to pass the public url, e.g. `weave-minimal --base-url=http://example.org/sync ...`

     $HTTP["url"] =~ "^/weave/" {
         proxy.server = ("" =>